-There’s much more to Italy than just lasagna, spaghetti bolognese and tiramisu.
+There’s much more to Italy than just lasagna, spaghetti Bolognese and tiramisu.
 The rich, fertile soils and sea in the Bay of Naples and Sardinia mean this region lovingly cultivates seafood, meat, cheese, bread, pastries, olives, liqueurs and wines.
 Food production is usually in small batches and the ingredients are freshly harvested and of the highest quality.

 Capri’s colorful palette

 You should also make sure you try the cheese-stuffed totano squid fried with garlic and tomato or ravioli alla caprese.
 This traditional favorite has light pasta envelopes filled with parmigiano and marjoram served with tomato and basil sauce.
 After dinner try the chocolate and almond cake, torta caprese.

 Sorrento’s citrus tang

-Pop across the bay to the original home of limoncello, a liqueur blended from an infusion of lemon rind, alcohol, water and sugar.
+Pop across the bay and take a break from Neapolitan cuisine, to the original home of limoncello, a liqueur blended from an infusion of lemon rind, alcohol, water and sugar.
 Lemon groves are common in Italy today, but the lemons in Sorrento have a particular flavor that makes this particular blend of limoncello world-renowned.

 Minori’s historic handmade pasta

 Head along the Salerno Gulf to the wonderful Amalfi coast.
-At Minori you’ll discover its heritage of handmade pasta, where it was the beating heart of pasta production for the region and the mills stretched for miles.
+At Minori you’ll discover its heritage of handmade pasta, where it was once the beating heart of pasta production for the region, with the mills stretching for miles.
 The town is known for its ndunderi, fusilli and scialatielli and you can still buy tasty handmade pasta today.